In a town without a name, in a heavy downpour

 At the risk of sounding grandiose (and really dating myself) that lyric sprang into my head today when I realized how far the practice of law has come, and me along with it.

 The song focuses on a boy unable to purchase a ticket to a sold-out rock concert.
-Listening from outside, he hears “one guitar” and has an epiphany, leading him to buy his own guitar from a second-hand store and begin to play without any lessons.
+Listening from outside, he hears “one guitar – just blew him away” and has an epiphany, leading him to buy his own “beat up six string” from a second-hand store and begin to play without any lessons.
 He realizes that with the guitar he can become a success, and does.
 He eventually encounters another fan outside the stage door at one of his concerts, who reminds him of himself and how it all began.*

 Today I came home from a particularly good day at the office.
 We signed up a couple of really good cases, settled a case in a way that exceeded the client’s wildest dreams, and received notice of an appellate victory.
 Like I said, a good day.